The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 What's the difference between backup and disaster recovery?

-Most owners we meet think they're covered — until we test a restore together.
-We're Starlux IT in Parkesburg, and managed IT for small manufacturers is what we do every day — for shops in Parkesburg, Coatesville, Downingtown, Gap, and across Chester and Lancaster County.
-We speak JobBOSS and Epicor, we know what a server full of SolidWorks files needs, and our techs are local enough to be on-site the same day.
+Most owners we meet think they're covered, right up until we test a restore together.
+We're Starlux IT in Parkesburg, and managed IT for small manufacturers is what we do every day, for shops in Coatesville, Downingtown, Gap, and across Chester and Lancaster County.
+We know what a server full of SolidWorks and Mastercam files needs, we build backups that satisfy the insurance form, and our techs are local enough to be on-site the same day.

-If you're not 100% certain your shop could be running the day after a crash, let's find out before it matters.
-Free 30 minutes, no pressure — we'll check what you have, show you the gaps, and you'll know exactly where you stand, whether you hire us or not.
+If you're not 100% certain your shop could be running the day after a crash, find out before it matters.
+Free 30 minutes, no pressure: we'll check what you have, show you the gaps, and you'll know exactly where you stand, whether you hire us or not.